 You’re living in the digital world, and exploring your passions is easier than it ever was.
-If you want to learn more about playing the guitar, there are countless YouTube videos that you can watch whenever you feel like it.
+Learning to play the guitar is a click away—you can start by watching the countless YouTube tutorials whenever you feel like it.
 Heck, if you want to combine outdoor activity with the satisfaction of a well-pressed shirt, you can go for Extreme Ironing (it’s a real thing).

 It’s never been easier to tell your story through writing.
 But finding where and how exactly you can start doing it is a bit more complicated.
 Don’t worry, that’s why I’m here for.